At the time of our last full, published article, 20 of the 64 plumbing

 about half received written estimates (rather than oral estimates or no

 Get a fixed-price contract.
-On small jobs, this may be difficult, because
+On small jobs, this may be difficult because

-hour and the job goes quickly.
+the hour and the job goes quickly.
 We dont buy that argument.
 If a company

 knows youre getting several bids, it cant take the chance of bidding